P4o1o/SipHashASM/readme.md

 ## About This Implementation

 This project includes an independent implementation of the SipHash algorithm, originally designed by Jean-Philippe Aumasson and Daniel J. Bernstein.
 SipHash is a cryptographic pseudorandom function optimized for speed on short messages and is free from patent claims, as explicitly stated by its authors.

-## Disclaimer

 This implementation is not affiliated with or endorsed by the original authors of SipHash.
 It is provided under MIT license.

 ## Attribution